 Name Graph. object Description Artery faceted pipe a coronary artery/vein segment Occlusion coloured sphere an experimental occlusion that could be open and closed Closure coloured sphere a permanent occlusion that cannot be opened Stimulus coloured sphere a stimulus site Lead coloured sphere a particular electrode or lead location Plane rectangular parallolop- a visible (but not functional) cutting plane through iped the geometry (Note: do not confuse this with the cut- ting planes that $map3d$ provides for slicing through the geometry).
 Rod lines rod inserted into needle track to digitize needle elec- trode locations.
-PaceNeedle sphere location of a pacing needle entry point Cath faceted pipe location of catheter in a vessel Fiber arrow local fiber direction indicator RecNeedle sphere location of recording needle entry point Cannula tube coronary vessel cannulus and they are not (yet) adjustable by the user, except by using the "regular" trick of playing interactively with the colour map with the cedit program (only works with older versions of map3dGL).
+PaceNeedle sphere location of a pacing needle entry point Cath faceted pipe location of catheter in a vessel Fiber arrow local fiber direction indicator RecNeedle sphere location of recording needle entry point Cannula tube coronary vessel cannulus and they are not (yet) adjustable by the user.